EdHone/lfric_core/documentation/quickstart.rst

 .. note::
-   The canonical version of this document is held as reStructured text in the repository.
+   The canonical version of this document is held as reStructured text in the repository at ``Dynamo/trunk/documentation/quickstart.rst``.
 Any changes in a branch which render this document inaccurate should also include updates to the version of this document on that branch.
 The version displayed on the wiki is generated from the head of trunk.

 Build Environment
 -----------------

-Within the Met Office we make use of the
-`Environment Modules system <http://modules.sourceforge.net/>`_ to manage our development environment.
+Within the Met Office (and on certain external machines) we make use of the `Environment Modules system <http://modules.sourceforge.net/>`_ to manage our development environment.
 If you do not have access to this skip to the `Outwith the Met Office`_ section for more details.